Wiltoga/console-management/README.md

 # Console Management

+> `2021/04/27` : Ok, I feel kinda sad that I just learned the existence of ncurses, and now I feel like this repo is totally useless (perhaps the grid stuff could be great, still).
+I won't update much from now on.

 Small file that provides utility functions to format the console.
 Only works for Linux for now.

 ## Features